webjunkie/django-paypal-adaptive/README.md

 __`PaypalAdaptive.money`__

-`money` is a python-money MoneyField.
+`money` is a django-money MoneyField.
 MoneyField extends Django's DecimalField so has max_digits and decimal_places attributes that can be set with the `PAYPAL_MAX_DIGITS` and `PAYPAL_DECIMAL_PLACES` settings.